perturbing/vasil-tests/collateral-output-cip-40.md

 --script-invalid \
 --out-file tx.body
 ```
-While using the `build-raw` command one has to explicitly calculate the transaction fee's themselves.
-For ease of the construction we chose to pay more than the minimum fee.
-As an overview we state here the flow of value in both cases of successful execution and script failure.
+While using the `build-raw` command, one has to explicitly calculate the transaction fee's themselves.
+For ease of the construction, we chose to pay more than the minimum fee.
+As an overview, we state here the flow of value in both cases of successful execution and script failure.

 |  | Value consumed  | Value output| Fee
 | :------------ |:---------------:| -----:| ------:
 | succesful execution | input at `typedAlwaysSucceeds.addr` with `20000000 lovelace` | `19700000 lovelace` at the `key1.addr` | `300000 lovelace`
 | script failure     | collateral input at `key1.addr` with `100000000 + 1 native asset`        |   `99550000 lovelace + 1 native asset` at the `key1.addr` |  `45000`

-With the current protocol parameter the minimum collateral is `1.5` times the transaction fee.
+With the current protocol parameter, the minimum collateral is `1.5` times the transaction fee.

-Now to get the transaction id for later identification we use
+Now to get the transaction ID for later identification we use
 ```
 $ cardano-cli transaction txid --tx-body-file tx.body
 56e82d6887ca6f0352e931cc0bebb34ae5d568522c767c705bbb16171a69229b
 ```
 This will be part of the new output identifier.
 Then we sign the `tx.body` with the witness associated to the output we are spending, in our case this is just a key.
-We use
+We use,
 ```
 $ cardano-cli transaction sign --tx-body-file tx.body --signing-key-file key1.skey --testnet-magic 9 --out-file tx.signed
 ```
-To submit the signed transaction we use
+To submit the signed transaction, we use
 ```
 $ cardano-cli transaction submit --testnet-magic 9 --tx-file tx.signed
 Transaction successfully submitted.
 ```
-We verify that due to the script failure the collateral was consumed and the residue `99550000+"1 4844bf6c04c26579aebb72d416167f5cce8446ae022a4e712130bc94.5072696d65436f756e746572"` is returned to the `key1.addr` as expected.
+We verify that due to the script failure, the collateral was consumed and the residue `99550000+"1 4844bf6c04c26579aebb72d416167f5cce8446ae022a4e712130bc94.5072696d65436f756e746572"` is returned to the `key1.addr` as expected.
 ```
 cardano-cli query utxo --address $(cat key1.addr) --testnet-magic 9
                            TxHash                                 TxIx        Amount
 --------------------------------------------------------------------------------------
 56e82d6887ca6f0352e931cc0bebb34ae5d568522c767c705bbb16171a69229b     1        99550000 lovelace + 1 4844bf6c04c26579aebb72d416167f5cce8446ae022a4e712130bc94.5072696d65436f756e746572 + TxOutDatumNone
 ```